-A risk-taker herself, Kerrie exercises her adventurous spirit through skydiving, wall climbing, and ziplining, (but she doesn’t make her clients participate!).
+A risk-taker herself, Kerrie exercises her adventurous spirit through skydiving, wall climbing, and ziplining, Although she loves adrenaline-pumping activities herself, she is sensitive to her clients and gradually exposes people to things they fear without making them jump out of airplanes!
 An outdoor enthusiast, she likes to run and hike, followed by relaxation with a good book or spending time with family.

 Experience and Training:

 Dr. Kerrie Armstrong earned her Ph.D. in Clinical Psychology from Rosalind Franklin University of Medicine and Science (formerly the Chicago Medical School).
-She has trained and conducted research with several leading experts in the anxiety field and has experience with cognitive-behavioral therapy and exposure therapy in the treatment of anxiety disorders, OCD, and OCD spectrum disorders.
-She completed her postdoctoral fellowship at Saint Louis Behavioral Medicine Institute where she specialized in the intensive treatment of severe anxiety disorders under the training of Dr. Alec Pollard.
-She gained additional specialized expertise at the OCD Residential program at Rogers Memorial Hospital in Oconomowoc, WI.
+As a licensed clinical psychologist, she directs the Oakbrook office of the Anxiety Treatment Center, specializing in treating children, adolescents and adults with cognitive behavioral therapy.
+She has trained and conducted research with several internationally recognized experts in the anxiety field, including Dr. Karen Cassiday and Dr. Alec Pollard.
+She completed her postdoctoral fellowship at Saint Louis Behavioral Medicine Institute where she specialized in the intensive treatment of severe anxiety disorders.
+She gained additional specialized expertise at the OCD Residential program at Rogers Memorial Hospital in Oconomowoc.
+In addition to generalized anxiety, social anxiety, and panic disorder, she is also experienced in treating OCD, BDD, trichotillomania and dermotillomania.
 She has presented at several conferences and is a member of the Anxiety and Depression Association of America (ADAA).

 Patient Age Range: